scanpratik/dsad-dijkstra-python/README.md

-# dse-dsad-assigment126
+# dse-dsad-grp126-work2
-M Tech - DSE DSAD assignment 126 for SEM1
+M Tech - DSE DSAD Group-126 Assignment02 for SEM1

-Assingment Submission name :  ASSIGNMENT1_DLH_B1_DSAD_GROUP126.zip
+Assingment Submission name :  ASSIGNMENT1_DLH_G126.zip #need to clarify from facukty for name as assingment1 as it should be 2

-Python script name : A1_PS6_LB_DSAD_GROUP126.py
+Python script name : AS2_PS6_HE_GROUP126.py

 Developer :